What do to in an emergency when your Boiler is on the blink. What to check and when to call the experts in.

-- Check your power supply – check to see whether one of the fuses hasn’t tripped on your fuse box.
+Check to see whether one of the fuses hasn’t tripped on your fuse box.
 Sometimes the obvious is overlooked!
 And can be fixed with a simple reset.

 When these checks fail or you are not confident in making any adjustments then simply call Fixx for your friendly boiler breakdown services across the North of the UK.

 Book A Boiler Repair